Applezang1/BBB_Project/Paper Summaries/paper2_summary.md

     - LatentDist

+## Results:
-<ins>Results</ins>: An ensemble of Entropy and MC-dropout provided the best results for uncertainty estimation.
+An ensemble of Entropy and MC-dropout provided the best results for uncertainty estimation.

+## Result with Uncertainty Estimation:
-<ins>Result with Uncertainty Estimation</ins>: Combined with the algorithms for the uncertainty estimate, as well as the use of the MCC graph to calculate the prediction performance of the models, GROVER’s performance was ultimately enhanced.
+Combined with the algorithms for the uncertainty estimate, as well as the use of the MCC graph to calculate the prediction performance of the models, GROVER’s performance was ultimately enhanced.
 Finally, the GROVER-BBBp model was chosen as the ideal model and was tested with clinical and marketed drugs.